Planning and Environment Coronavirus Update

 Planning pre-application advice/enquiries

 We will continue to accept new pre-application enquiries.
 These should be submitted in the normal manner using our Pre-application Advice Pages.
-Our Major Application Pre-Application Meetings planned for 24 June 2020 onwards will be held as a virtual meeting, until further notice, and a full pre-application response pack will still be provided.
-In order to do this, we ask prospective developers to provide as much information as possible in advance of the proposed scheduled meeting date and where possible to include a presentation by e-mail.
+Our Major Application Pre-Application Meetings will be held as a virtual meeting from 24 June 2020 onwards, until further notice, and a full pre-application response pack will still be provided.
+We ask prospective developers to provide as much information as possible in advance of the proposed scheduled meeting date and where possible to include a presentation by e-mail.
 Please be aware that our ability to provide a response within the four week target that we set ourselves will be challenging at this time.
-For futher details please contact email@example.com
+For further details please contact firstname.lastname@example.org

 A duty officer will be available for queries by telephone during the following times: